parkerrosenbauer/100daysofcode/README.md

 all of my projects down the line, as well as explore new possibilities I didn't know were available.

 To complete this challenge I am following the "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy taught by Dr. Angela Yu from AppBrewery

+To see specific skills explored, please use this as a guide:

+Days 1-5
+- Variables
+- Logical Operators
+- Randomisation
+- Lists
+- Loops

+Days 6-10
+- Functions
+- Dictionaries

+Days 11-15
+- Scope
+- Debugging